 Bachelor of Engineering Technology

-This three-year degree is designed to develop a wide set of skills that can be used in a career as an engineering technologist.
+This three-year degree is designed to develop a wide set of skills that can be used in your engineering career.
 Graduates will be prepared for progression to a professional engineering degree or postgraduate study in their chosen field.

 Eligibility and where to study

-You can be eligible if you’ve achieved University Entrance and have accumulated 48 credits at NCEA Level 3 in maths, science and technology subjects, including at least 14 credits in each of physics and mathematics with calculus.
-This degree is available at Polytechnics, Institutes of Technology and Universities.
+You can be eligible if you’ve achieved University Entrance and at least 14 credits at NCEA Level 3 in both physics and calculus.
+This degree is available through several campuses within the Te Pūkenga network and selected universities.

 Employment opportunities